loopassembly/SmileShield/README.md

 If you have questions or need help, feel free to reach out on our [Discussions](https://github.com/loopassembly/smileshield/discussions) page.

 Thank you for your contribution! 🚀

+## License

+Specify the license for your project.